DaveVoorhis/Wrapd/docs/index.md

 Advanced User?
 See [JavaDoc](javadoc/index.html){:target="_wrapd_javadoc"}

+____
 ## What is Wrapd? ##

 An annotation-free, pure Java library that:
 1. Lets you define SQL queries in your Java code, tests them, and generates Java code to invoke them as conventional, Streams-compatible, SQL-injection-avoiding, high performance, statically-type-checked method invocations in your Java applications.
 2. Makes it easy to manage and migrate schema changes from your Java applications.

-It turns SQL query definitions like this:
+It turns simple, straightforward, readable SQL query definitions like this:

 ```java
 defineQuery("JoinABCXYZWhere",